TheAhall/ALX-project/README.md

 # Bugs

--visual bugs for some phone devices
+  - visual bugs for some phone devices
--UI size bugs for some phone devices
+  - UI size bugs for some phone devices

 # Authors